abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          We have a deep understanding of technology, and can help you work out the processes, business models and technologies that will work for you.
+          We bring together digital strategy and technology expertise.
+We help you identify the processes, business models and technologies that will work best for your business.

           Lasting change depends on you setting out a compelling vision for the